Passive

 The infinitive without to

-In the active voice some verbs are followed by the infinitive without to.
+In the active voice some verbs are followed by the bare infinitive (infinitive without to).
 In the passive form we use most such verbs with the infinitive with to.

 Active: We saw them come.
 She made him do it.